 America Visit Anniversary

-Before I get into the new stuff I’ve discovered, I wanted to note that this month is an interesting anniversary for me, because it’s now 20 years since the first (and so far only) time I visited America.
+Before I get into the new stuff I’ve discovered, I wanted to note that this month is an interesting anniversary for me, because it’s now 20 years since I visited America for the first (and so far only) time.
 My school for the visually impaired in the UK (now known as the WESC Foundation) organised an exchange trip with the Kentucky School for the Blind, which meant some of their students came to visit us, and then a group of us went to visit them in return.

 In the first week we did some exploring of our own, before we met any Kentucky students.
 We started in New York, where we went to the top of the World Trade Center (and 16 months later after 9/11 we realised just how lucky we were to have that amazing experience), went high up in the Empire State Building, and had a long walk through Times Square.
 Then we moved on to Washington, seeing the Washington Monument, Lincoln Memorial, White House, Capitol Building and other sights.
 We then had a lovely stay at a youth hostel in the Blue Ridge Mountains, before finally making our way to Louisville, Kentucky.
 We spent a week with the students, staying at both the school and at some of their family homes, going to classes with them, and exploring attractions such as the zoo and the baseball museum.

-I bought a new camcorder especially for the occasion, so was able to get a lot of footage.
-I had uploaded it to a different channel in the past, but when I created the Youtube channel for my blog, I ditched my old channel and re-uploaded all my holiday videos to the new one.
-So you can see them on in my Travel playlist.
+I bought a new camcorder especially for the occasion, so was able to get a lot of footage, and I’ve uploaded all of the videos to my Youtube channel, which you can see on my Travel playlist.
 A couple of them have secondary versions with an audio commentary if you want to hear me talk about them.
 I still have very fond memories of the trip, and I’m so glad I have all those videos to remember it by.